 Life expectancy in England and Wales had been steadily improving for 50 years before stagnating in the past decade [33,34].
-We have provided estimates of life expectancy for 2019 and the first half of 2020 which show that life expectancy dropped a staggering 0.9 and 1.2 years for females and males respectively between these years.
-Moreover, our mid-2020 estimates for life expectancy fall 1.1 and 1.5 years below the official projected life expectancy in 2020 for females and males[35], respectively.
-To put this into perspective, male and female life expectancy in the first half of 2020 regressed to the levels of 2010.
+We have provided estimates of life expectancy for 2019 and for 2020 based on mortality data until week 47 which show that life expectancy dropped a staggering 0.9 and 1.2 years for females and males respectively between these years.
+Moreover, our estimates for life expectancy fall 0.7 and 1.1 years below the official projected life expectancy in 2020 for females and males[35], respectively.
+To put this into perspective, male and female life expectancy regressed to the levels of 2010.
 It is likely that our estimates of excess deaths and life expectancy losses until this period are underestimated, as these estimates are based on deaths registered so far, a small fraction of which may have experienced registration delays[21].
 Recent evidence suggests that reversals and stagnation in life expectancy amongst developed countries are usually a result of mid-life mortality crises [34].
 In contrast, life expectancy losses during the pandemic have come about from sharp increases in older age mortality in both sexes.
-Trends across the second half of the year are unclear.
-Provided there is not a substantial ‘second wave’ of COVID-19 and that the pandemic affected the most fragile individuals e.g. in the most deprived areas and with pre-existing conditions), the remaining population may see lower than usual death rates in the second half of 2020, thereby making the overall life expectancy losses less severe.
-However, even if death rates fall 10% below the baseline level, life expectancy for 2020 would still be five months lower than expected for females and males.
-Alternatively, there could be long-term health effects among the millions of COVID-19 survivors that continue to impact future mortality risk.
-For instance, if mortality declines but is still 10% higher than the baseline death rates for the rest of the year, life expectancy losses would be around 1.1 and 1.4 years for females and males, respectively.

-According to the ONS, between March 1st and June 30th, 2020 there were 50,335 deaths involving COVID-19, 46,736 (93%) of which assigned COVID-19 as the underlying cause of death based on information noted on the death certificate.
-A sizable fraction of our estimate for excess deaths is thus likely to be directly linked to COVID-19.
-Based on preliminary cause of death analysis of other causes by the ONS, deaths occurring from Alzheimer disease and dementia, ischemic heart disease, cerebrovascular diseases, influenza and pneumonia and ‘symptoms signs and ill-defined conditions’ category were all higher between March and May 2020 .
-Together Alzheimer and ‘symptom signs and ill-defined conditions’ experienced the largest increases in magnitudes compared to their size in previous years, and deaths occurring from asthma and diabetes at home also increased.
-These preliminary cause-of-death patterns indicate that a significant fraction of the unexplained excess mortality may also be attributable to undiagnosed COVID-19.
-As more detailed cause-of-death data become available over the coming months, future research should seek to develop methods to disentangle excess deaths attributable to COVID-19 versus those arising indirectly due to effects such as reduced care for other conditions.